selkhayri/UFOs/README.md

 9. Since there is no eventuality in which the search form would be submitted, the onSubmit event handler was set to _{return false;}_ on the &lt;form&gt; tag.

+### Technologies Used

+This project was accomplished using the following technologies:

+* The Data-Driven Documents JavaScript library, otherwise known as D3, was used for document manipulation, and
+* The Bootstrap CSS library for formatting and presentation of the web interface

 ### Bootstrap Elements

 The following Bootstrap elements were used in the implementation of this project: